Sam-Schnaible/Sam-Schnaible/README.md

 ### About Me

 - Whether it's an app or an appetizer, I love to create!
-- Fun-fact: I used to sell software and now I create it.
+- Fun-fact: I used to sell software and now I build it.

 #### Frontend Technologies